TrueFiEng/Waffle/docs/source/getting-started.rst

 Add external dependency
 -----------------------

-To add an external library install it using yarn or npm:
+Add an external library by installing it with yarn or npm:

 .. tabs::